Chelsoconn/210/notes.md

   - if its a number you can do myObj['123'] or myObj[123] but not myObj.123

+    - In case of [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_Accessors#Dot_notation) to access a value, the property key must be a valid identifier
+    - In this code, property must be a valid JavaScript identifier, i.e. a sequence of alphanumerical characters, also including the underscore ("_") and dollar sign ("$"), that cannot start with a number.
+For example, object.$1 is valid, while object.1 is not.

     To access the value of a property using bracket notation (e.g., `object[someKey]`), the operand inside the brackets that references the property name (key) must be a string value.
 If the operand is a number, JavaScript converts it to a string using the `Number.prototype.toString()` method.
 If the operand is a variable, JavaScript looks up the value (converting it to a string if necessary), then uses it as a key to get the corresponding property value.
 The expression `myObject[a]` raises a `ReferenceError` because JavaScript cannot find the value of the variable `a`, since it has not been declared.